MarkBind/markbind/docs/userGuide/markBindSyntax.md

 ## Support for Markdown

 **MarkBind supports all basic Markdown syntax.** A summary is given below.
-Refer [markdownguide.org](https://www.markdownguide.org/) for more details.
+Refer to [markdownguide.org](https://www.markdownguide.org/) for more details.

 ##### Headings:
 ```markdown